praekelt/numi-api/docs/index.rst

   given description, along with the channel's ``id`` and the ``url`` for accessing the channel's description.

-  This operation is only accessible to the authenticated user they have :ref:`admin permission <permissions-admin>`.
+  This operation is only accessible to the authenticated user if they have :ref:`admin permission <permissions-admin>`.

   .. sourcecode:: http